Formative Assessment for Students and Teachers (FAST)

 Margaret Heritage, from the National Center for Research on Evaluation, Standards and Student Testing (CRESST) at UCLA, is an internationally recognized expert on formative assessment.
 She has written three books and numerous papers on formative assessment, and has made presentations on the topic all over the U.S, in Europe, India and Australia.

-2014-15 Business Partners: ACT, Amplify, CTB/McGraw-Hill, ETS, Michigan Assessment Consortium, NEA, Northwest Evaluation Association, Pearson, Renaissance Learning, SRI, and Three Ring
+2014-15 Business Partners: ACT, Amplify, CTB/McGraw-Hill, ETS, Interactive Achievement, Michigan Assessment Consortium, NEA, Northwest Evaluation Association, Pearson, Renaissance Learning, SRI, and Three Ring

 2014-15 Affiliates Member: WIDA